Gaolaboratory/mzml_extractor/README.md

   split time array in the format of [(0, 2400),(2400, 4800)], numbers are in seconds

 Gao lab mzml splitter 1.0, https://lab.gy, contact: yugao@uic.edu

+# mzml_extractor.py

+mzml_extractor.py provides example code to extract specific spectra from a given mzml file, note that this script extract only part of the file, not including the index and other part of the mzml.